mathieubrd/ami-factory/README.md

 Defines the automation pipeline that is responsible of executing the compliance checks, remediation scripts, building the hardened AMI, etc.
 It relies on AWS Lambda functions to provision EC2 instances, execute scripts, etc.

+### Lambda
+Once the SCAP content is built, CodePipeline triggers a Lambda that will build the hardened AMI.
+The Lambda runs an EC2 instance, executes the SCAP content, and build a new AMI.

 ## Limitations and improvements
 - Only support for RHEL8.
-- An AMI with the `oscap` package installed must be prepared before deploying the stack.
 - The hardening AMI is not actually created (working on it).
-- The Lambda function should be broken into multiple Lambdas.
+- The Lambda function could be replaced by HashiCorp Packer.
 - Based on a very old version of the SCAP Security Guide.